Have you ever tested your personality?

 Plus… your personality science might surprise you.
-Take our free personality test and read the descriptions of each personality trait below.
+Along with our free personality test, you can read the descriptions of each personality trait below.

 Researchers have found that there is a science to personality.
 Every single person–regardless of gender, age or nationality — is made up of 5 basic traits.

 Fondly known as the Big 5 Personality Traits, or OCEAN, these are incredibly helpful for understanding yourself.
 When you understand your own personality, you can ask for your needs, connect more easily, and optimize your behavior.